AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/introduction.md

 * **Omnichannel flexibility**–Turn stores and warehouses into pickup points and fulfillment centers.

-* **Convenient customer pickup options**–Customers can easily see product availability and select a store to pick up items — either curbside or in-store — while selecting online purchases.
+* **Convenient customer pickup options**–While selecting online purchases, customers can easily see product availability and select a store for either in-store or curbside pickup.

 * **Fulfillment efficiency**—The Store Assist mobile application helps store associates increase order fulfillment speed and accuracy.